ajtatey/image-classification-services-benchmark/README.md

 python3 huggingface.py invoke <inference_endpoint>
 ```

-This will invoke the model endpoint against each image listed in `chest_xray_test.csv` and give you a running accuracy score, as well as outputting `xray-results-{ablation_size}.csv` which has the format:
+This will invoke the model endpoint against each image listed in `chest_xray_test_hg.csv` and give you a running accuracy score, as well as outputting `xray-results-{ablation_size}.csv` which has the format:

 ```json
 actual_class, predicted_class, confidence, invoke_time